Auto Insurance Liability And You: What To Know

 Connecticut drivers are required to purchase some form of insurance coverage in order to legally drive in the state.
 Auto insurance is amongst the most regularly utilized types of personal insurance, justifying the purchase of auto insurance as an essential factor to drive on the Connecticut roadways and highways.

 Liability insurance is one of the primary two elements of auto insurance coverage.
-Unfortunately, in the event of an auto accident, one out of every seven at-fault drivers on the road is uninsured.
+Unfortunately, in the event of a car accident, one out of every seven at-fault drivers on the road is uninsured.
 According to the Insurance Research Council, 14 percent of motor vehicle collisions in the United States are caused by uninsured motorists.